UPDATED SEPTEMBER 22, 2018

 The young brother, Bobo… well, Bobo just wants to sit.
 This Australian Shepherd and Corgi mix is the most relaxed of the three at home and this remains true in the car.

 Knowing each dog’s personality is crucial for travel.
-For longer trips, we have to consider medicating Shivers to help her cope with her unstoppable anxiety and excitement.
+For longer trips, Shivers parents have to consider medicating her to help her cope with her unstoppable anxiety and excitement.

 Now that you’ve thought about how your dog will handle the trip, you should consider the following tips.